 The Ph.D. in Public Health is a full-time program, requiring students to register for at least three courses (9 credits) each semester to maintain their full-time status (unless the student has a 20-hour per week graduate assistantship, in which case two courses or six credits per semester qualifies as full-time status).
 This is a substantial commitment of time and effort; one that’s necessary for timely completion of your degree.
 Our program opened in 2007, and, as of Fall 2017, 19 students have been awarded the Ph.D., and we currently have 11 students in the program.

-Applications are first reviewed by the University of Connecticut Graduate School for completeness, and forwarded to the Graduate Programs in Public Health.
+Applications are first reviewed by the University of Connecticut Graduate School for completeness, and forwarded to the Program in Applied Public Health Sciences.